stevenhaddox/cookbook-stow/README.md

 stow_package 'openssl' do
   name    'openssl'
   version '1.0.2d'
-  creates 'bin/openssl' # Relative path to a file your source compiled package creates
+  creates 'bin/openssl' # *Required* relative path to a file your source compiled package creates
   #action :stow # Also available `:destow`, the default action is `:stow`
   #destow_existing true # Defaults to `true` and will destow all out of date packages with prefix "#{name}-+-"
   #current_version '1.0.2c' # Destows `current_version` before `version` is stowed; ignored unless `destow_existing` is `false`